beausmith/mt-plugin-ghostwriter/README.md

 * a role (in the current blog) containing the privilege to **Edit All Entries**.
 * the **System Administrator** system permissions.

+Valid authors can be selected from a dropdown list (as shown in this screenshot) or from a searchable, popup dialog.

 ![Ghostwriter Screenshot](http://github.com/beausmith/mt-plugin-ghostwriter/blob/master/screenshot-select-author.png?raw=true)

 ### Authors Select Menu Population